ivanfilhoz/safe-router/README.md

 - ✅ Runs as a language service plugin
 - ✅ Watches for changes in the app directory
 - ✅ Supports dynamic and catch-all routes
+- ✅ Supports search parameters (experimental)

 ## Goals

-- 🚧 Built-in support for query parameters
 - 🚧 Support for pages router
 - 🚧 Support for other frameworks like Remix